sammanthp007/Stock-Price-Prediction-Using-KNN-Algorithm/README.md

-_Note: It has been a whiel since this project has been updated.
+_Note: It has been a while since this project has been updated.
 As you work through the code, if you feel like this can be updated, even slightly, feel free to send in a PR_

 # Stock Prediction Using *K*-Nearest Neighbor (*k*NN) Algorithm